edqx/node-smhw-client/README.md

 });
 ```

-### Getting yours and teachers comments on homework
+### Getting yours or teachers comments on homework
 ```js
 Client.getHomework("homework id").then(function (homework) {
 	homework.getOwnSubmission().then(function (submission) {